-- Preplanned absences are designed to assist students who may be involved with school, church, college visits or family activities. - Preplanned absences are not granted during achievement tests, semester exams, and before or after Christmas and Easter breaks.
+- Preplanned absences are available for school, church, college visits or family activities. - Preplanned absences are not granted during achievement tests, semester exams, and immediately before or after Christmas and Easter breaks or after April 30th.

-- The maximum number of pre-planned absences is 5 days per year. - Preplanned absences must be requested in writing at least two school days in advance of the anticipated absence.
-Requests must be submitted to the divisional Attendance Officer (attendance@gcagators.org). - Requests for preplanned absences will not be granted "retroactively". - Students must have an overall average grade of at least 70 ("C-") with no failing class averages for the current grading period in order to obtain a permission for a preplanned absence. - Absence from school without approval will result in penalty under the unexcused absence policy. - Preplanned absences are documented on the student record as unexcused however, there is no academic penalty for work missed.
+- The maximum number of pre-planned absences is 5 days per year.
+No additional days will be granted. - Preplanned absences must be requested in writing at least two school days in advance of the anticipated absence.
+Requests must be submitted to the divisional office. (attendance@gcagators.org). - Requests for preplanned absences will not be granted "retroactively". - Students must have an overall average grade of at least 70 ("C-") with no failing class averages for the current grading period in order to obtain a permission for a preplanned absence. - Absence from school without approval will result in penalty under the unexcused absence policy. - Preplanned absences are documented on the student record according to the compulsory attendance requirements by the VDOE. - PP absences are recorded as unexcused; however, there is no academic penalty for work missed.